huggingface/blog/llama2.md

 huggingface-cli login
 ```

-In the following code snippet, we show how to run inference with transformers
+In the following code snippet, we show how to run inference with transformers.
+It runs on the free tier of Colab, as long as you select a GPU runtime.

 ```python
 from transformers import AutoTokenizer